-According to the CDC, in 2015, suicide was the 3rd leading cause of death for 10-14 year olds and the 2nd leading cause of death for 15-24 year olds.
-The American Foundation for Suicide Prevention found that in Maryland, suicide is the leading cause of death for 10-14 year olds and 3rd leading cause of death for 15-34 year olds.
-Building strong family relationships, having the knowledge of the risks and warning signs of suicide/depression, and having access to prevention and intervention resources will often decrease the likelihood of suicide in youth.
+According to the CDC, in 2017, suicide was the 2nd leading cause of death for 10-14 year olds and the 2nd leading cause of death for 15-24 year olds.
+The American Foundation for Suicide Prevention found that in Maryland, suicide is the 3rd leading cause of death for 10-34 year olds.
+On average, one person died by suicide ever 13 hours in the state.
+Building strong family relationships, having the knowledge of the risks and warning signs of suicide/ depression, and having access to prevention and intervention resources will often decrease the likelihood of suicide in youth.

-How it affects my child Warning signs may include:
+How it affects my child

+Warning signs may include:

-- Depressed mood, ADHD or other mental health problem - Family loss or instability, significant problems with parent - Expressions of suicidal thoughts, or talk of death or the afterlife during moments of sadness or boredom - Withdrawal from friends and family - Difficulties in dealing with sexual orientation - Poor ability to manage one's negative emotions - No longer interested in or enjoying activities that once were pleasurable - Impulsive, aggressive behavior, frequent expressions of rage - Alcohol and/or drug abuse - Engaging in high risk behaviors (e.g., fire-setting, involvement in cults/ gangs, cruelty to animals) - Social isolation and poor self-esteem - Witnessing or being exposed to family - violence or abuse Having a relative who completed or attempted suicide - Being preoccupied with themes and acts of violence on TV shows, movies, music, magazines, comic books, video games and internet sites
+- Depressed mood, ADHD or other mental health problem - Family loss or instability, significant problems with parent - Expressions of suicidal thoughts, or talk of death or the afterlife during moments of sadness or boredom - · Withdrawal from friends and family - Difficulties in dealing with sexual orientation - · Poor ability to manage one's negative emotions - No longer interested in or enjoying activities that once were pleasurable - Impulsive, aggressive behavior, frequent expressions of rage - · Alcohol and/or drug abuse - Engaging in high risk behaviors (e.g., fire-setting, involvement in cults/ gangs, cruelty to animals) - · Social isolation and poor self-esteem - Witnessing or being exposed to family violence or abuse - · Having a relative who completed or attempted suicide - Being preoccupied with themes and acts of violence on TV shows, movies, music, magazines, comic books, video games and internet sites